+'''

 no answer from 192.168.15.16

+'''

-☐ When you use NIS, the IP address and host name are written to /etc/hosts on the master server.
+- Note - ☐ When you use NIS, the IP address and host name are written to /etc/hosts on the master server.
 When you use DNS, the information is written to a data file on the name server.
-After writing the host name and IP address to the file, make sure that the configuration is correct by pinging the host.
+After writing the host name and IP address to the file, make sure that the configuration is correct by pinging the host. - # ping host name - ☐ If the host name is registered with an IP address, the server can access the printer using its host name instead of its IP address.